Want to help out or contribute?

 )

-Now when we run targets::tar_make() (Ctrl-Shift-P, then type “targets run”), the R Markdown file also gets re-built.
-But when we use targets::tar_visnetwork(), we don’t see the connections with plots and descriptive statistics.
-That’s because we haven’t used them in a way {targets} can recognize.
+Then, style the file using the Palette (Ctrl-Shift-P, then type “style file”).
+Now when we run targets::tar_make() with the Palette (Ctrl-Shift-P, then type “targets run”), the Quarto file also gets re-built.
+But when we use targets::tar_visnetwork() using the Palette (Ctrl-Shift-P, then type “targets visual”), we don’t see the connections with plot and descriptive statistics.
+That’s because we haven’t used them in a way targets can recognize.
 For that, we need to use the function targets::tar_read().
+But because our Quarto file is located in the doc/ folder and since targets by default looks in the current folder for the targets “store” (stored objects that targets::tar_read() looks for) that is kept in the _targets/ folder, when we render the Quarto file it won’t find the store.
+So we have to tell targets where it is located by using targets::tar_config_set().

-Let’s open up the doc/report.Rmd file, add a setup code chunk below the YAML header, and create a new header and code chunk and make use of the targets::tar_read()
+Let’s open up the doc/learning.qmd file, add a setup code chunk below the YAML header, and create a new header and code chunk and make use of the targets::tar_read().

 library(tidyverse)